Who we are

 Our NGO community

-The majority of our NGOs are operational in Greece, where refugees and ayslum seekers are frequently forced to live in unsuitable refugee camps all year round, which are dangerous to people's mental and physical health.
+Our partner NGOs are operational in Greece, where refugees and ayslum seekers are frequently forced to live in unsuitable refugee camps all year round, which are dangerous to people's mental and physical health.
+Our partners help by representing people through the asylum process, reuniting families separated across borders, appealing unjust decisions, and advocating for a fairer, more just asylum system.
+To read more about their work, please visit the link below, or check out our annual reports and 'partner spotlight' posts on social media.

 "Everything would be difficult without Fenix’s guidance.
 It will be like a person who is standing in front of an intersection and doesn’t know which way to go."